mia-platform/public-pipelines/containers/go/README.md

-# Go Docker Image
+# Go Docker Image for Pipelines

-This is Docker image is used for the `go` pipelines.
+This is a Docker image that will be used on `go` pipelines job that pertain to building, testing and linting a golang project.

 ## Description

-This Docker image is designed for use it inside the `go` steps of the pipelines, and it install `go` and its major used package managers.
+This Docker image is designed for use it inside the `go` steps of the pipelines, and it install `go` and other major tools for go projects.

 ## Contents

-This image is based on the build-base image and add this components:
+This image is based on the base-pipeline image and add this components:

-- go 1.20.5
+- go
-- golangci-lint v1.53.3
+- golangci-lint
 - goreleaser
 - make